-The global healthcare prescriptive analytics market is forecasted to grow at a CAGR of 17.4% from 2022 to 2027.
+The global healthcare prescriptive analytics market is forecasted to grow at a CAGR of 17.4% from 2023 to 2028.

 MARKET DRIVERS:

+The growing demand for population health management and growing digital healthcare technologies propel the global healthcare prescriptive analytics market.
 The practice of improving clinical health outcomes of a defined group of people through greater care coordination and patient involvement, backed by suitable financial and care models, is referred to as population health management.
 Population Health Management (PHM) is the analytic utilization of data from many sources.
 This information is aimed at specific population segments to treat diseases peculiar to that group.
 The Institute for Healthcare Improvement (IHI), in collaboration with the American Heart Association (AHA) and the Catholic Health Association of the United States, has released a report (CHA).
 The initiative aims to get the 4Ms Framework into 20% of US hospitals and medical practices by the end of 2020.
 The aim is that, among other things, this method will enhance clinical results, standardize physician approaches, and help to lower the cost of illness management.

 Electronic health records (EHR) are becoming more widely used in the healthcare industry, which is estimated to accelerate the need for the healthcare prescriptive analytics market in the near future.
 The adoption of big data in the healthcare industry is expected to accelerate the market's growth rate.
 The computerized healthcare information system has advanced tremendously in the last two decades.
 Because of its creative contribution to decision-making and strategic development in the healthcare industry, big data analytics is getting a lot of attention.
 Big data is only starting to alter the healthcare industry and move it forward in various ways.
 Big data in healthcare promises to revolutionize medicine, technology, and finance, resulting in better patient care and more value for healthcare companies.
 The application of big data analytics in healthcare offers several beneficial and perhaps life-saving implications.
 Only a few areas of healthcare are predicted to be transformed by big data.
 According to the National Institutes of Health, precision medicine seeks to enlist one million people in the All of Us research program to volunteer their health data.
-When used in healthcare, it might help avoid epidemics, cure diseases, cut costs, and so on by analyzing specific health data from a community (or an individual).
+When used in healthcare, it might help avoid epidemics, cure diseases, cut costs, and so on by analysing specific health data from a community (or an individual).
 The Future of Big Data in Healthcare Is Bright.

 Additionally, the usage of healthcare analytics in precision medicine is significantly growing, expected to drive the growth of the global healthcare prescriptive analytics market.
 Healthcare firms are investing many financial and non-financial efforts into new technology to help with big data analytics and precision medicine.
 Precision medicine strives to enhance clinical outcomes and healthcare delivery.
 Improved throughput and earnings due to patient prediction.
 Furthermore, the growing popularity of reduced healthcare expenditures increased pressure to deliver excellent treatment and control healthcare expenses.
 With an emphasis on e-health cooperation, venture capitalist investments are further expected to drive the global healthcare prescriptive analytics market.